bxparks/rpn83p/docs/USER_GUIDE.md

 without the Degree symbol:

 ![RPN83P Complex Inlining PRAD 1](images/rpn83p-complex-inlining-prad-1.png)

-After the `ENTER`, the number is added to the RPN stack like this:

 ![RPN83P Complex Inlining PRAD 2](images/rpn83p-complex-inlining-prad-2.png)

 The polar-degree mode was chosen to be the default, and the polar-radian mode